MabezDev/talks/rust-on-espressif-chips/rust-copenhagen.md

 # What do we mean by real-time?

 - Reacting to system events with as little latency as possible
+- Usually with hard deadlines for response times
+- Typically measured in the order of a few milliseconds

 <!-- TODO expand, add context from Linux to an embedded system -->

 # Resource constraints